INF800/whoami/_posts/ReinforcementLearning/2020-10-18-q-learning.md

 > ![A](assets/blogs/rf/qtable.png)
 >

-After training (50 games in our case), exploiting the Q-Table will give the following actions wrt their states for a 5x5 maze.
+After training (50 games in our case), exploiting the Q-Table will give the following *"best-actions"* wrt their states for a 5x5 maze.

 ![](assets/blogs/rf/bestmoves.png)